 In war, when lives are at stake, there is no alternative to victory.
 Seldom is there the same life and death consequence in the business world, but the stakes can feel just as high sometimes.

 When setting a goal, it must be stated with a firm “all-or-nothing” way of thinking.
 A soft goal isn’t really a goal at all – it’s a hope.
 You can hope to be successful or you can plan to be successful.
 Setting goals with no alternatives leads to the success you deserve.

-- It must be something you want to do
+It must be something you want to do

 At the end of the day, successful goal setting is about passion.
-If you have passion for a goal then you are more likely to accomplish it.
+If you have passion for a goal, then you are more likely to accomplish it.
 Your passion gives you the energy to keep moving forward in spite of the negative voices you hear or the obstacles you encounter.

 Generally, people don’t do anything until they are ready.
 When setting a goal, if your attitude is anything less than passionate, then you have probably set the wrong goal.

 The answer is simple: Make a list of the major goals you want to accomplish.
 The one that jumps off the page and lands right in the middle of your heart is something you may want to do.

 Believe in this one.
 Make a plan to achieve it.
 Measure your progress as you go and be resolute that there are no alternatives.
 When you do, you have mastered the simple factors of successful goal setting.

-|Written on 3/5/2010 by Alex Blackwell.
-Alex writes for The BridgeMaker, an honestly-written blog about faith, inspiration and personal change.
+Written by Alex Blackwell, a writer for The BridgeMaker, an honestly-written blog about faith, inspiration and personal change.
 To receive twice-weekly articles subscribe here.